 Working with Vulnerable People Registration in the ACT: A Guide for Foster Carers

-Before you can be authorized as a foster carer in the ACT, every adult in your household needs to complete a Working with Vulnerable People (WWVP) registration.
+Before you can be authorized as a foster carer in the ACT, the primary applicant or applicants need to complete a Working with Vulnerable People (WWVP) registration.
+Agencies also screen adult household members through national criminal history checks and other suitability checks.
 It is the ACT's equivalent of a Working with Children Check — but with some important distinctions that catch people off guard.

 This post explains exactly how the WWVP scheme works, what Access Canberra actually looks at, how long it takes, and what happens if someone in your household has a criminal history.